-2.4.2 Second method: "Manage Snippets..."
+2.4.2 Second method: create snippets from scratch

 Now we'll look at how to create a kr -> Kind regards, abbreviation / snippet pair from scratch in the main TypeIt4Me app window.
-Click on Manage Snippets... in the TypeIt4Me menu or press a hotkey you've assigned to this action in Preferences.
+Click on Show TypeIt4Me... in the TypeIt4Me menu or press a hotkey you've assigned to this action in Preferences.
 The main TypeIt4Me app window will pop up.

-Click the + button in the bottom left corner or type %%-N. A new default abb / snippet placeholder entry will appear in the list of snippets.
+Click the + button in the bottom left corner or use the % N keyboard shortcut.
+A new default abb / snippet placeholder entry will appear in the list of snippets.
 You'll note the focus moves to the Abbreviation text field, with the abb placeholder text highlighted ready for you to replace it with something else.